matthewber/docs/versioned_docs/version-V1/faq/rentals.md

 <details><summary>How do I issue a rental pass?</summary>
 <br />

-Open our [app](https://app.niftyleague.com), connect your wallet, select the DEGEN you wish to apply the rental pass to - either by browsing the Degen Rentals marketplace or selecting a DEGEN you own.
+Open our <a href="https://app.niftyleague.com">app</a>, connect your wallet, select the DEGEN you wish to apply the rental pass to - either by browsing the Degen Rentals marketplace or selecting a DEGEN you own.
 <br /><br />

 After clicking <code>Rent Now</code>, the Rental Overview dialog will appear.